Merdan Ghappar

 Merdan Ghappar is a Chinese model and a prisoner of Uyghur heritage.
-He became known for his internment in one of China's Xinjiang re-education camps in 2020.
-Merdan achieved to smuggle video footage and text messages from his internment camp to family members in Europe, who then passed the material on to the press.
+He became known for his internment in one of China's Xinjiang internment camps in 2020.
+Merdan managed to smuggle video footage and text messages from his internment camp to family members in Europe, who then passed the material on to the press.
 As of 5 August 2020, his status was unknown.

 Childhood and early career

 Merdan was born in Kucha, Xinjiang, China.
 He studied dance at Xinjiang Arts University before moving to Eastern China in 2009, eventually finding work as a model for online marketplace Taobao in Foshan.

 Detentions

 Background

-As a Uyghur, Merdan risked detention in the Xinjiang re-education camps.
+As a Uyghur, Merdan risked detention in the Xinjiang internment camps.
 While living in larger Chinese cities, Merdan was told by his modeling boss to hide his Uyghur heritage and describe himself as having European features.
 When he attempted to purchase an apartment, local and government authorities denied him from changing his registered residency location out of Xinjiang under the hukou system and he was forced to register it under a Chinese friend's name.